Nexmo/nexmo-developer/_documentation/application/overview.md

 5. When an inbound call is made to the Nexmo number associated with the Nexmo application, an [NCCO](/voice/voice-api/ncco-reference) is returned on the `answer_url`.

 Other types of application, such as those with Messages and Dispatch capabilities, have a slightly different process which is described in the relevant sections of this [documentation](/documentation).

+The following sections explain Nexmo applications in more detail.

 ## Structure